 Division 2 — Matters under Schedules 2.1 and 2.2 to the Act

-8. Proposals for creating, changing the boundaries of, or abolishing districts (Sch 2.1, cl.
+8. Proposals for creating, changing the boundaries of, or abolishing districts (Sch.
+2.1 cl.
 2)

 A proposal by affected electors under clause 2 of Schedule 2.1 to the Act is to be in the form of Form 1.

-9. Request for a poll on a recommended amalgamation (Sch 2.1, cl.
+9. Request for a poll on a recommended amalgamation (Sch.
+2.1 cl.
 8)

 A request by electors under clause 8 of Schedule 2.1 to the Act asking for a recommendation of the Advisory Board that districts be abolished and amalgamated to be put to a poll of electors of the districts is to be in the form of Form 2.

-10. Submission about changes to wards, names or representation (Sch 2.2, cl.
+10. Submission about changes to wards, names or representation (Sch.
+2.2 cl.
 3)

 A submission by affected electors under clause 3 of Schedule 2.2 to the Act is to be in the form of Form 3.